sumon05th/portfolio_skd.gihub.io/README.md

 ## Introduction

 Welcome to my portfolio website!
-This website serves as an online resume and portfolio to showcase my work and skills as a [Software Devloper].
+This website serves as an online resume and portfolio to showcase my work and skills as a Software Devloper.

 ## Features